Everett, Washington Therapists

 It is not hard to see why so many people are choosing to move to Everett, given the city’s many appealing characteristics.
 Amenities, such as grocery stores and restaurants, are pleasantly abundant.
 Around just about every street corner is a great place to grab a bite to eat, get some shopping done, and more.
 And, if you are the type of person who prefers walking or biking over driving to a destination, you will be pleased to know a good deal of Everett neighborhoods are quite walkable.
 Plus, bike lanes are copious in addition to the surprisingly efficient public transportation system.

 Unfortunately, mental health is a big problem for more than just one city’s population.
-In fact, mental illness is all-too-common across the nation as a whole.
-A particularly alarming study from Johns Hopkins Medicine estimates 26 percent of American adults experience mental illness at some point during their lives.
+Mental illness is all too common across the nation as a whole.
+A particularly alarming study from Johns Hopkins Medicine estimates that 26 percent of American adults experience mental illness at some point during their lives.
 Narrowing the scope of the statistics fails to yield more hopeful results.
 As per a 2017 study from Mental Health America, the state of Washington ranks amongst the top 55 percent of states regarding the prevalence of mental illness and lack of access to care.
 For clarification’s sake, the term mental illness refers to any psychiatric/behavioral disorder one can be diagnosed with.
 For example, schizophrenia or clinical depression.
 Substance abuse also falls under mental illness.
 So, what is causing Everett’s situation to be so poor, in particular?

 First of all, the city of Everett has a major crime problem.
 The statistics speak for themselves.
 As per the FBI, the overall crime rate in the city is almost 100 percent higher than the national average, giving you a one in 18 chance of falling victim to any crime.
 Violent crimes and property crimes are what people are disproportionately committing in the area.
 Unfortunately, there is a strong link between areas with high crime and high rates of mental illness.
 Everett is not an exception in that regard.
 While the city is aware of the need to tackle crime, results are not going to come to fruition overnight.
 Crime is only down nine percent over the years.
 In the meantime, there is no doubt Everett’s high crime rate is negatively affecting the community’s mental health.